mrzool/letter-boilerplate/README.md

 # Letter Boilerplate

 A boilerplate to quickly and painlessly generate high-quality letters through LaTeX.
-The perfect companion to [cv-boilerplate](https://github.com/mrzool/cv-boilerplate).

 Why settle for MS Word when you can get the job done using your text editor?